nbicocchi/learn-microservices/modules/resiliency/slides/1 - Resiliency.md

 However, detecting and avoiding service degradation is often difficult:
 * **Service degradation can start out as intermittent and then quickly build momentum**.
 * The caller has **no concept of a timeout** to keep the service call from hanging.
-* **Applications are often designed to deal with complete failures of remote resources**, not partial degradations.
-Often, as long as the service has not entirely failed, an application will continue to call a poorly behaving service and won’t fail fast.
-In this case, the calling service is at risk of crashing because of resource exhaustion.
+* The caller has **no concept of a circuit breaker**.
+As long as the service has not entirely failed, an application will continue to call a poorly behaving service and won’t fail fast.

+### A real-world story

 **Poorly performing remote services are not only difficult to detect but can trigger a cascading effect (callers might exhaust their thread pools!) that can ripple throughout an entire application ecosystem**.
 Without safeguards in place, a single, poorly performing service can quickly take down entire applications.

-### A real-world story

 ![](images/why-resiliency-matters.webp)